awl1991/mongo-rss/README.md

 ## Overview

 This application fetches headlines from multiple political news sources, filters them based on relevant keywords, and displays them in a responsive UI.
-The application has been optimized for deployment on Vercel's serverless platform.
+The application has been optimized for deployment on Netlify's serverless platform.

 ## Features

 - Fetches headlines from multiple RSS feeds
 - Filters headlines based on political relevance
-- Updates headlines periodically using Vercel cron jobs (every 5 minutes)
+- Updates headlines every 5 minutes using Netlify scheduled functions
 - Daily cleanup of all headlines at 2 AM
 - Responsive UI with search functionality
 - MongoDB Atlas integration for persistent storage